pvlib/pvlib-python/docs/sphinx/source/user_guide/weather_data.rst

    MERRA2) exist.

-   NWP datasets are primarily useful for parts of the world not covered by satellite-based datasets (e.g. the poles) or if extremely long time ranges are needed.
+   NWP datasets are primarily useful for parts of the world not covered by satellite-based datasets (e.g. polar regions) or if extremely long time ranges are needed.

 For a more detailed comparison of the weather datasets available through pvlib, see [1]_.

-:py:mod:`pvlib.iotools` usage
+Usage
 -----------------------------

 With some exceptions, the :py:mod:`pvlib.iotools` functions